gatsbyjs/gatsby/docs/docs/importing-assets-into-files.md

 title: "Importing Assets Directly Into Files"
 ---

 There are two major ways to import assets, such as images, fonts, and files, into a Gatsby site.
-The default path is import the file directly.
+The default path is to import the file directly into a Gatsby template, page, or component.
 The alternative path, which makes sense for some edge cases, is to use the [static folder](/docs/static-folder).

 ## Importing assets with Webpack